PetroIvaniuk/llms-tools/README.md

 - [AI Speech Classifier](https://beta.elevenlabs.io/blog/ai-speech-classifier/), [Demo](https://beta.elevenlabs.io/ai-speech-classifier) - detect whether an audio clip was created using ElevenLab

 ### Other
+- [Voxtral](https://mistral.ai/news/voxtral) - state‑of‑the‑art speech understanding models are available in two sizes—a 24B variant for production-scale applications and a 3B variant for local and edge deployments, by Mistral
 - [chatterbox](https://github.com/resemble-ai/chatterbox) - SoTA open-source TTS, by Resemble AI
 - [dia](https://github.com/nari-labs/dia) - a 1.6B parameter text to speech model capable of generating ultra-realistic dialogue in one pass, by Nari Labs
 - [Amazon Nova Sonic](https://aws.amazon.com/ai/generative-ai/nova/speech/) - a state-of-the-art speech-to-speech model that delivers real-time, human-like voice conversations with industry-leading price performance and low latency